jprusik/desk-status/README.md

 ## Setup

+**Note:** This project covers the software setup of your desk status device.
+For hardware models and assembly, see the [desk-status-model](https://github.com/jprusik/desk-status-model) project.

 - [Install Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (formerly, "Raspbian") on a microSD/SD card
 - Set up the Raspberry Pi to run headless and connect it to your network ([guide](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md))
   - Add a file named `ssh` to the root of the SD card.